🇭🇰

 The breakfast and brunch trap

-Traditional dim sum is one of Hong Kong's great culinary experiences — and almost none of it is vegan without modification.
-Har gow (shrimp dumplings), char siu bao (BBQ pork buns), and egg tarts are self-evidently non-vegan.
-The less obvious traps: many vegetable dumplings contain egg in the dough, turnip cake (蘿蔔糕) is very often cooked on a shared griddle with meat items, and cheung fun (rice noodle rolls) fillings regularly include shrimp or pork.
-Dedicated vegan dim sum restaurants — a small but growing category — serve confirmed 全素 versions.
+Traditional dim sum is one of Hong Kong's great culinary experiences, and almost none of it is vegan without modification.
+The less obvious traps beyond the obvious meat items: many vegetable dumplings contain egg in the dough, turnip cake (蘿蔔糕) is very often cooked on a shared griddle with meat items, and cheung fun (rice noodle rolls) fillings regularly include shrimp or pork.
+Dedicated vegan dim sum restaurants, a small but growing category, serve confirmed 全素 versions worth seeking out.

 Cha Chaan Teng